guanshi1688/longview-archive/docs/essays/english/framework/reader-map.md

 4. One of the six series that matches your interest

 This path gives the basic framework before entering a specific topic.

 ---

+### For readers interested in economic theory and institutional structure

+Read:

+1. **Methodological Memorandum**
+2. **Why Did Modern Western Economics Not Begin with Productive Forces?**
+3. **Why Did Long-Term Chinese Governance First Confront the Production System Itself?**
+4. **Why Can Productive Capacity Not Automatically Become Effective Consumption?**
+5. **How Can a System Use Interfaces for Localized Correction?**

+This path explains the distinction between production systems and interface networks, and why different structures organize responsibility, failure, consumption, and recovery differently.

+The key sentence is:

+**Interface economics explains connection.
+Productive-Forces Economics explains formation, continuity, and restart.**

+---